sefnyn/python_study_group/Task02a/nick/Forecast/README.md

 # Current forecast of any location

 ## Usage
+Clone the repo.
+Create a virtual environment for the code.
+Install 3rd party modules:  requests and pendulum

 $ ./bin/python3 forecast.py

 Please enter a location on planet Earth:   [Default: Buckingham Palace] tour eiffel